 Additionally, as needed, ARC will issue letters to applicants who fail to submit adequate information.
 If it is determined that fraudulent or faulty information has been submitted, then the application will be denied.

-Once a provider is approved, ARC electronically transmits the information to the WFD for its approval and inclusion on the ETPL.
+Once a provider is approved, ARC electronically transmits the information to TCSG, OWD for its approval and inclusion on the ETPL.

 The Board may choose to use, restrict, or reject an eligible provider based on its local policies.